graeme-a-stewart/atlasgit/README.md

 alphabetically.
 Note also that cache releases should not be imported into master (tune your `ls` command to ensure this!).

+See `import.sh` for an example of how to create a development superset of packages from the offline `dev` releases, but with `(Ath)AnalysisBase` packages included.

 ### Construct git branches for base releases